buddhimac111/hacktoberfest2023-open-tasks/README.md

 # hacktoberfest2023-open-tasks
 This repository is for Hacktoberfest 2023, with open tasks aimed at improving open-source contributions among students.

 - Fork this repository, add your file to a specific folder, and name your file with your GitHub username.
 If you have multiple files, create a directory in the designated folder with your GitHub username and add all files to it.
-Afterward, create a pull request (PR) to this repository.
+Afterward, create a pull request (PR) to this repository with #<issue-id> in PR description.
 Ensure that your code is well-formatted, clean, and original—avoid copying and pasting from the internet.
 Please follow the instructions provided below as well.

 ### PARTICIPATING IN HACKTOBERFEST